 Rapid Testing Program

-As of March 1, 2022, UBC’s required COVID-19 Mandatory Rapid Testing Program has ended (see the UBC Broadcast).
+UBC’s required COVID-19 Mandatory Rapid Testing Program ended March 1, 2022 (see the UBC Broadcast).

 Faculty and Staff

 If you suspect you have been exposed to, or contracted COVID-19 at UBC or through your association with UBC, please notify your supervisor and report the incident through the Centralized Accident/Incident Reporting System (CAIRS).

 WorkSafeBC has provided COVID19 claims-related information for workers on their website: COVID-19 Claims WorkSafeBC info.

 Contact Health, Safety and Environment at firstname.lastname@example.org or 250.807.8516 and a safety expert will provide guidance on any immediate follow-up measures.

 Anyone who is concerned they, or someone they have been exposed to, may be experiencing symptoms of COVID-19, should contact their health care provider or call the Nurses Help Line at 8-1-1.

 If you have been diagnosed with the COVID-19 virus, the UBCO Health and Wellness team will work with you to ensure you have the proper supports and health care required to manage the virus.